 Implant complications pose as much of a threat to comfort as they do to aesthetics.
 Complications like capsular contracture or a silicone implant rupture can cause significant pain and irritation to the breasts.
 Implant removal is the only way to remedy this discomfort.

 Addressing Your Concerns

-Recovery Many women experience a longer recovery period after breast implant removal than after their initial breast augmentation.
+Many women experience a longer recovery period after breast implant removal than after their initial breast augmentation.
 A compression garment should be worn for the first few weeks following the operation to minimize swelling, encourage blood flow, ensure proper placement of the breasts, and facilitate healing.
-Bruising and swelling subside should within a few weeks, and most patients return to work after seven to 10 days.
+Bruising and swelling should subside within a few weeks, and most patients return to work after 7 to 10 days.
 Patients should refrain from all strenuous upper body activity for at least one month.

 Frequently Asked Questions

 In many cases, breast implant removal utilizes the same incision created during your initial breast augmentation.
 This allows for less postoperative scarring.
 The damaged or undesired implants are then removed, as well as any loose material (in the case of a rupture), or scar tissue (in case of capsular contracture).
 The breast pocket is then repaired, tightened, or expanded depending on whether or not new implants are expected.
 If you want to replace your implants, the new implants are placed, and the incisions are closed with sutures.